 I'm Kris Howard, a thirtyish Hoosier living in Sydney, Australia.
-I work as an Iteration Manager for the Jump-in team at Mi9.
+I'm the TV Development Director at Mi9, working with my team on cool stuff like Jump-in.
 I knit and sew and have crazy adventures.
 This is my weblog and personal site.

 [see last 50 comments] [RSS feed]